8ta4/blog/drafts/Is there an async in-place filter plugin?.md

 - 1-row input bar: The UI is a 1-row floating bar that pops up when a filter is active.
 It stays open while I swap focus between the bar and the buffer.
 If I clear the filter, the bar goes away.

-Does anyone know of an existing plugin that handles this type of interactive masking?
+Does anyone know of an existing plugin that handles this type of masking?